AllisanLu/BouncyBoi/README.md

 Players can move with the arrow keys, but they will not be able to go above half way up the screen.

-The rabbit will be bouncing around the screen off the edges and off the platform the player controls.
+The rabbit will be bouncing around the screen.
+It will collide and bounce off the edges and off the platform the player controls.
 The player will lose if the rabbit falls onto the moon and crash lands.
 The player will win when they have bounced the rabbit enough times.
 However, the number of times to win will be random each time they play the game.

 Sometimes power-ups will spawn (max of 3 on the screen).
 If the rabbit comes into contact with these power ups its speed will double.
 These power ups will